-It's that time of the year again — Daylight Savings is arriving, and as we "spring forward," we set our alarm clocks forward one hour.
+It's that time of the year again — Daylight Saving has arrived, and as we "spring forward," we set our alarm clocks forward one hour.

 It can be tough to give up those precious minutes, so we would like to share with you some healthy sleeping tips to help maximise your bedtime and quickly adjust to Daylight Savings.

 Even though you're losing an hour in the day, it's best to not try to go to sleep an hour early.
 Go to bed at the time you normally do, instead of trying to "catch up".

 Think of it this way — it’s easier to wait to eat at 8 p.m. than it is to force yourself to eat at 4 p.m. when you’re not hungry.
 The same goes for sleep.
 If you wait until you’re actually sleepy, you’ll get a more quality night of sleep — even if it’s only five hours.